Cacti/documentation/Cacti-SSL-Configuration.md

 # Configuring and enabling SSL for Cacti with a self signed certificate

 Enabling SSL for Cacti is mostly done at the webserver level.
-An example SSL config for Http is as follows:
+An example SSL config for HTTP is as follows:

 ```bash
 yum install -y mod_ssl -y